espocrm/documentation/docs/user-guide/text-search.md

 Provides the ability to perform much faster and comprehensive text search.

 Full-text search can be enabled for a specific entity type at Administration > Entity Manager > Edit specific entity type > Full-text search.

-Running rebuild is required.
-Run from CLI: `php rebuild.php`.
+After enabling full-text-search, running *rebuild* is required.
+If you have many records, it's recommended to run rebuild from CLI: `php rebuild.php`.

 Full-text search is always applied in the **Global Search** (for entity types with enabled full-text search).